Equations

 You can copy these formatting settings to other equations quickly using the Formatting Painter tool and its associated hotkeys.
 Do not use a table to align equations, or any other content, on the page; if you do, you will need to remediate the table in a PDF editor after converting your document.
 Furthermore, while the formatting above can be easily replicated across all display equations using the format painter, using a table requires you to repeatedly copy and paste multiple elements.

-Issue: Non-Unicode Characters or Inconsistent Equation Font
+Issue: Inconsistent Equation Font

 Requirements: